tinytrail/gofetch/CONTRIBUTING.md

 Origin.
 For additional details, check out the [DCO instructions](dco.md).

 - Create an issue outlining the fix or feature.
-- Fork the fetch repository to your own GitHub account and clone it locally.
+- Fork the gofetch repository to your own GitHub account and clone it locally.
 - Hack on your changes.
 - Correctly format your commit messages, see
   [Commit message guidelines](#commit-message-guidelines) below.
 - Open a PR by ensuring the title and its description reflect the content of the PR.
 - Ensure that CI passes, if it fails, fix the failures.
-- Every pull request requires a review from the core fetch team before merging.
+- Every pull request requires a review from the core gofetch team before merging.
 - Once approved, all of your commits will be squashed into a single commit with your PR title.